Fez, Marrakech, Meknes, Rabat, four imperial capital cities for one Kingdom!

 At the end of the 17th century, Meknes entered the ballet of capitals for the 55 years of the reign of Moulay Ismail (1672-1727).

-King builder, he creates the city in his image, a «Moroccan Versailles» illustrating well the precept «to great king, great city».
+As a King builder, he creates the city in his image, a «Moroccan Versailles» illustrating the precept «to Great King, Great City».

-The enslaved prisoners and locked up in its jails will be used for the construction of the city.
+The enslaved prisoners in his jails will also give a hand to the construction of the city.

-Then Fez will take back his crown until the beginning of the French Protectorate in 1912.
-Under the impetus of Marshal Lyautey, Resident General of Morocco, it is the quiet city of Rabat that will finally be consecrated capital.
-She remained so until that day!
+Then Fez will take back its crown until the beginning of the French Protectorate in 1912.
+Finally, under the impetus of Marshal Lyautey, Resident General of Morocco, the quiet city of Rabat will finally be consecrated capital until today!

 The city, on the banks of the Bouregreb river, is naturally the seat of all the embassies of the world in its modern districts.
 It is historically rich and offers beautiful monuments and several magnificent sites.

-In addition, it is today with all its modernity in the urban landscape of the kingdom.
-The Mohamed VI Tower, the new theater are its recent emblems.
+In addition, it is today, with all its modernity, a major symbol in the urban landscape of the Kingdom.
+The Mohamed VI Tower, the new theater are its most recent landmarks.

 Between Fez and Marrakech, let’s decide that there is a draw!

-Abundance of goods not harmful, a country that can pride itself on already having four imperial capital cities, it is not so frequent!
-In the country of the setting sun, the star is not stingy and continues to shine above the capitals, on the stones and dunes of the desert areas!
+Abundance of goods is not harmful !
+A country that can pride itself on already having four imperial capital cities, it is not so frequent!
+In the land of the setting sun, this star is not stingy and continues to shine above the capitals, on the stones and dunes of the desert areas!